HasanC14/WriteRight/README.md

 ## Contributing

 We welcome contributions to WriteRight.
 If you find a bug or have an idea for a new feature, please create an issue in this repository.
 If you would like to contribute code, simply fork this repository and submit a pull request.

-## License

-WriteRight is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.